 Use a Magic Eraser

-Most running shoes can be cleaned with a Mr. Clean Magic Eraser.
-To begin, wet the product to activate the inner micro-scrubbers.
+Start by wetting the product to activate the inner micro-scrubbers.
 Gently squeeze out the extra water before using it on scuffs and stuck-on dirt.
-Simply swipe the eraser across the area—the stains should come out easily

 Note: Always test the product with an inconspicuous area first.
 Do not use it with other types of household cleaners.